shorebirdtech/website/src/pages/blogs/ios-beta.md

 - 📦 Patch sizes are 10x smaller
 - 🔨 Hundreds of other issues resolved.

-Thank you again to the thousans of developers who have supported Shorebird and provided feedback thus far.
+Thank you again to the thousands of developers who have supported Shorebird and provided feedback thus far.

 ## 🚏 Road to 1.0